-Cultural and recreational activities and events Contributes to increased risk of fire in high risk conditions Affected by use of fire control measures Needs to be protected by using of fire control measures Cultural cooking, e.g. hāngī, umu, braai and lovo $\boxtimes$ $\boxtimes$ $\boxtimes$ Fireworks displays Picton Maritime Festival Picton Foreshore New Year's Eve Okiwi Bay New Year's Eve Use may be prohibited during high fire danger Pyrotechnics managed by other approvals Recreational hunting Campfires Access may be restricted during high fire danger Mountain biking, horse riding, back country running, hiking.
-Access may be restricted during high fire danger Use of off-road vehicles - hot exhausts in long grass Increase in people without knowledge of fire risk or rules
+Cultural and recreational activities and events Contributes to increased risk of fire in high risk conditions Affected by use of fire control measures Needs to be protected by using of fire control measures Cultural cooking, e.g. hāngī, umu, braai and lovo Fireworks displays Picton Maritime Festival Picton Foreshore New Year's Eve Okiwi Bay New Year's Eve Use may be prohibited during high fire danger Pyrotechnics managed by other approvals Recreational hunting Campfires Access may be restricted during high fire danger Mountain biking, horse riding, back country running, hiking. \boxtimes

-Special risk areas Special risk area Contributes t increased risl of fire in high risk conditior use of fire control Needs to be protected by using of fire control measures • Ecologie ervation land cal values at risk zone to apply separate s The Queen Charlotte track, which is part of the Te Araroa Trail, that in parts runs along the ridge top between the Kenepuru and Queen Charlotte Sounds is a high use area for hiking and mountain biking.
+Access may be restricted during high fire danger Use of off-road vehicles - hot exhausts in long grass Increase in people without knowledge of fire risk or rules Special risk area Contributes to increased risk of fire in high risk conditions Affected by use of fire control measures Needs to be protected by using of fire control measures Public conservation land Ecological values at risk In own zone to apply separate controls The Queen Charlotte track, which is part of the Te Araroa Trail, that in parts runs along the ridge top between the Kenepuru and QueenCharlotte Sounds is a high use area for hiking and mountain biking.
 This track has had sections closed in previous years by the DOC when fire danger has been extreme.
-Multiple DOC camp sites throughout the zone which are restricted 365 days a year unless moved to prohibited. nd Forest park beyond forest easement The Link Pathway - a 42km walking and mountain bike track that connects Havelock, Picton, Anakiwa and the Queen Charlotte Track.
-High fuel lo ading around dwellings Known fire hazards o long-term fire hazaro gement System. ls listed in thi s zone in the Fire H lazard Removal Frequency of elevated fire danger • 5 da , rs: nger (5-year average using Rai Valley RAWS) anger (5-year average using Rai Valley RAWS) Fire history The known fire history for this zone for significant wildfires or fires caused by activities regulated by our fire control powers includes: Year Fire Cause 2015 Waikakaho Valley Accidental - Forestr Operations y Harvesting 2015 Onamalutu Valley Undetermined Predominant fuel type The predon ninant fuel type in this zone is forest with patches of gr assland.
+Multiple DOC camp sites throughout the zone which are restricted 365 days a year unlessmoved to prohibited.
+Mt Richmond Forest park beyondthe Crown forest easement The Link Pathway - a 42km walking and mountain bike track that connects Havelock, Picton, Anakiwa and the Queen CharlotteTrack.
+High fuel loading around dwellings

+Known fire hazards